-A branch is required to prepare every financial year audited financial statements .
+A branch is required to prepare every financial year audited financial statements.
 This is a legal requirement that applies for any other company registered in Cyprus.
-However there is an explicit exemption in the Law from these obligations for companies of a member state of the European Union which are exempted pursuant to the provisions of the Directives of the European Union 78/660/EEC, 83/349/EEC and 84/253/EE.
+However there is an explicit exemption in the Law from these obligations for companies of a member state of the European Union which in accordance with the legislation of that State, and in accordance with the provisions of Directive 2013/34/EU and Directive 2006/43/EC, is exempted, in whole or in part, from the above obligations.
 These exempted companies must deliver to the Registrar a certificate signed by a director and the secretary of the Company stating that it is an exempt company and the law that provides for such exemption.
 Furthermore a statement from the relevant authority of the home state providing that the said company is exempted pursuant to the provisions of the said law will also be required.

 Relating to tax obligations, a branch is obliged to file an Income Tax Return every year which is based on audited financial statements.
 This is a legal requirement that applies to any other company registered in Cyprus.
 The branch will be obliged to pay 12.5% income tax on any profits arising from the permanent establishment situated in the Republic, and vat tax if applicable.

 Regarding vat registration, it should be noted that a branch, established in the Republic, is considered to be acting as a legal entity for vat purposes thus can register for vat, under certain conditions.
 To be able to determine whether this branch will be entitled to register for vat require more information will be required by us with regards to the activities/transactions of the branch.

 Charges by overseas companies